 Vinted

-Although Vinted is better known as a platform for selling second-hand clothes, some people use it to sell their handmade crafts.
+Although Vinted is better known as a platform for selling second-hand clothes, some creative sellers use it to sell their handmade crafts.
 However, the platform does have some rules and restrictions on the types of items that can be sold – for example, paintings, drawings and home fragrances are not permitted.

 Amazon Handmade

 Amazon Handmade is an Amazon Seller programme that is available via application only, to ensure that your products really are handmade.
 The application process usually only takes a couple of days, and one of the benefits of this platform is that it is part of the world’s most popular online marketplace.
+It appeals to artisan producers who want access to a large customer base through Amazon’s platform.

 Where to sell handmade items for free in the UK?